Why, when we go on a quick weight loss diet, do we rarely get the desired result we are looking for?

 Rather than eating bread, it is best to opt for oatcakes or on the odd occasion, a slice of sourdough rye bread.

 Herbal tea and water: These are the drinks that will help with weight loss, especially green tea.

-Water: As the body is made up of 90% water water its not wonder that it has so many health benefits.
-Our body is made up of 90% water
+Water: As the body is made up of 90% water, it’s no wonder that it has so many health benefits.

-Caffeine drinks: These play havoc with blood sugar and energy levels, although caffeine is not a carbohydrate it can restrict weight loss.
+Caffeinated drinks: These play havoc with blood sugar and energy levels.
+Although caffeine is not a carbohydrate, it can restrict weight loss.

 Caffeine stimulates the pancreas to secrete a small amount of insulin, particularly in those prone to hyperinsulinism, which is why caffeine should be limited.

 If you happen to be a big tea or coffee drinker, especially first thing in the morning, it is almost certainly because you need a stimulant to wake you up.